 Q: What activities are provided for the children and teenagers at Camp Keaton?

-A: Children and teenagers grieve in many ways.
+A: Children grieve in many ways.
 They require physical activity as well as emotional outlets, coping skills and community-building to cope with loss.
 The goal of Camp Keaton is to help normalize the grief process for all campers.
-It will provide a safe method and place where children and teenagers can grieve with others who have experienced loss.
+It will provide a safe space where children and teenagers can grieve with others who have experienced loss.

 Q: Who runs Camp Keaton?